ropensci/drake/README.md

 <img src="https://ropensci.github.io/drake/figures/hist1.png" alt="hist1" align="center" style = "border: none; float: center;" width = "600px">

-## Automated recovery and renaming
+## Reproducible data recovery and renaming

+In `drake` version 7.5.2 and above, `make(recover = TRUE)` can salvage the values of old targets.
+Before building a target, `drake` checks if you have ever built something else with the same command, dependencies, seed, etc. that you have right now.
+If appropriate, `drake` assigns the old value to the new target instead of rerunning the command.

+Caveats:

-Note: this feature is still experimental.
+1. This feature is still experimental.

-In `drake` version 7.5.0 and above, `make(recover = TRUE)` can salvage old targets from the distant past.
-This may not be a good idea if your external dependencies have changed a lot over time (R version, package environment, etc) but it can be useful under the right circumstances.
+2. Recovery may not be a good idea if your external dependencies have changed a lot over time (R version, package environment, etc.).

+### Basic recovery

 ``` r
 # Is the data really gone?